stcorp/muninn/README.rst

 Section "sqlite"
 ----------------
-This sections contains backend specific settings for the postgresql backend and may contain the following settings:
+This section contains backend specific settings for the postgresql backend and may contain the following settings:

 - connection_string: Mandatory.
 A full path to the sqlite database file